kaiyuyue/nxtp/docs/README.md

 ```

 > [!NOTE]
 > A method to further reduce the decoder size is by truncating it to include only one transformer block and the final output layer.
-Please refer to **Table 3. in the paper**, which shows the performance of the most compact decoder.
+Please refer to **Table 3. in the paper**, which shows the performance of the most compact decoder (0.77B total parameters).